Monitoring App Analytics

 The App Analytics Dashboard rescales based on the number of messages received and the time interval selected (sec or min).
 For example, if your app sent 50 messages in the last 5 seconds, the scale changes to 0-60.

 The App Analytics Dashboard provides the following control types:

 - Throughput: Provides statistics on the rate of successful message delivery.

 - Latency: Provides statistics on the amount of time it takes to process a message from source to destination.

 - Errors: Provides statistics on the number of errors incurred during message delivery.

-You can view data for API usage; you can also export the data.
+In the Overview section, you can view data for API usage; you can also export the data.
 See How do I export API usage data for APIs that my App is connected to?

 How do I monitor app performance?

 Performance charts are included in the My Apps > app > Analytics > Charts page.
 They provide a mechanism for all platform members to view the performance of their apps and the APIs their apps are consuming.
 Chart data can be used to monitor API usage over time or to troubleshoot errors.